Many or all companies we feature compensate us. Compensation and editorial

 ✅ You’re using the loan for necessary expenses❌ You can get free financial help elsewhere

-Consider a personal loan if…
+✅ When to consider a personal loan

 • You have a plan for repayment: If you have no income, not repaying the loan may mean more financial hardship (and worse credit) down the line.
 Make sure you have a plan for increasing your income and paying down your balance before the situation worsens.
 Consider whether the loan’s repayment terms work for your budget before you borrow.